bikashkrgupta/githubcompare/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `Day 2`
-Basic feteching data from github link.Still Searching is not functioning. and pushing code to https://github.com/bikashkrgupta/githubcompare.git
+feteched data from github Api.Searching is not working. and pushed code to https://github.com/bikashkrgupta/githubcompare.git